programs-pathologist-assistant-990x358

 To give aspiring students a flavor of what to expect, here are five PA programs accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 To learn more about the benefits of PA program accreditation, please reference the final section.

 Drexel University in Philadelphia, Pennsylvania, offers a pathologists’ assistant (PathA) program at the master of health science (MHS-PA) level.
-Drexel’s two-year program begins in May, with the first year marked by some laboratory exposure and comprehensive coursework in histotechnology, applied anatomic pathology, and medical microbiology, among other subjects.
+Drexel’s two-year program begins in May.
+The first year is marked by some laboratory exposure and comprehensive coursework in histotechnology, applied anatomic pathology, and medical microbiology, among other subjects.
 The second year comprises clinical rotations among several local hospitals and continued advanced instruction in the fundamentals of pathology.

 Drexel also has a Center for Academic Success (CAS) with several student-support services, including testing preparation, counseling, and free tutoring.
 Graduates from this program are eligible to take the Physician Assistant National Certifying Exam (PANCE), detailed in the certification section below.